jenny-miao/CS170-proj/README.md

   - These are the functions run by the autograder to validate submissions

 To get outputs:
--run `python3 iter_solver.py`
+- run `python3 iter_solver.py`
--make sure to include your path in the first line of main
+- make sure to include your path in the first line of main

--for LP: install gurobi with an academic license at https://www.gurobi.com/ -run `python3 solver.py`
+- for LP: install gurobi with an academic license at https://www.gurobi.com/
+  - run `python3 solver.py`